Don Gallinger: Attempts to have the ban lifted

 In 1966, Babe Pratt, found guilty of gambling the season before Gallinger and Taylor, was inducted into the Hockey Hall of Fame.

-In 1970, the suspension to Taylor and Gallinger was finally lifted.
+In 1970, the suspension of Taylor and Gallinger was finally lifted.
 These are the longest suspensions in the history of the NHL.
 With the suspension lifted, Taylor became a scout for the NHL Pittsburgh Penguins, but Gallinger never returned to the NHL.
 However, according to Gallinger's son, Don Gallinger, Jr., the lifting of the ban served to give his father peace of mind.

 Personal life

 Don Gallinger grew up and played sports in Port Colborne, Ontario.
 He was the youngest of six children.
 He was childhood friends with Toronto Maple Leafs' captain Teeder Kennedy.

 After being suspended by the NHL, Gallinger moved to Kitchener, Ontario where he met and married Kathleen Wagner.
 The couple had three boys and another child, Randy Kathleen, who died at age 11 at Sick Kids Hospital in Toronto.
 Gallinger and his wife ran several downtown hotels.
 Gallinger participated in baseball in the early 1950s, captaining the Kitchener-Waterloo Panthers to two championships.
 He also coached the Junior B teams in Hamilton and Port Colborne in the early 1960s.
 After Gallinger and his wife separated in the mid-1960s, he moved to Burlington where he lived for 30 years until his death.
 Kathleen Gallinger died in a car accident at age 41.